 Monitor receiverships involving nationally significant insurers/groups to support, encourage, promote, and coordinate multistate efforts in addressing problems.

-Interact with the Financial Analysis (E) Working Group, domiciliary regulators, and lead states to assist and advise as to what might be the most appropriate regulatory strategies, methods, and/or action(s) regarding potential or pending receiverships.
+Interact with the Financial Analysis (E) Working Group, domiciliary regulators, and lead states to assist and advise on the most appropriate regulatory strategies, methods, and/or action(s) regarding potential or pending receiverships.

 The Receivership Law (E) Working Group will: